Next Labour Leader Betting: Burnham Leads Streeting To Replace Starmer

 Labour has been in opposition for 12 years and it could still be two more until they return to power.
 There is a lot of political talent that has been unable to fully flourish – and were a leadership contest to begin then we’d likely see a big uptake in interest.

-Deputy leader Rayner is 7/1 to be the next leader but she wouldn’t stand if Starmer and her resign over beergate.
-So, like Burnham, it’s likely that Rayner’s only chance of becoming Labour leader rests a few years down the line.
+Deputy leader Rayner is 7/1 to be the next leader.
+Like Burnham, it’s likely that Rayner’s only chance of becoming Labour leader rests a few years down the line.
 The same can be said for Sadiq Khan, the current mayor of London, who is priced at 33/1.

 Yvette Cooper is perhaps Labour’s most experienced front-bench figure in Westminster, having worked as housing secretary and then pensions secretary under Tony Blair and Gordon Brown.
 At 12/1 she is a viable candidate, and certainly electable.